AdamBazer/HIE-Whitepaper/README.md

 Anatomic Pathology, Cardiology, Eye Care, Laboratory, Patient Care Coordination, Patient Care Device, Pharmacy, Quality, Research and Public Health; Radiation Oncology, and Radiology.

+It is important to note that IHE integration profiles focus only on deploying interoperability and do not attempt to solve every issue involved in exchanging health information.
+These technical solutions are meant to be plugged into an architecture that is designed and executed by the exchange communities themselves.
+IHE integration profiles are developed  to create standards-based community data exchange within divergent architectures each community may to meet their individual needs.

 ## 1.2 Intended Audience